1. Laws of Large Numbers and Stochastic Processes#

 Classic LLNs that are typically studied in entry level probability classes adopt a narrow perspective that is not applicable to economic time series.
 To help us appreciate why a plain vanilla LLN won’t help us study time series, we’ll start with a setting in which such a plain vanilla LLN is all that we need.
 Here the statistician views a data set as a random draw from a particular joint probability distribution that is one among a family of models that he knows.
 Once again, from those data, our statistician wants to infer which member of the family is most plausible.
 The family could be finite or it could be represented more generally with an unknown parameter vector indexing alternative models.
 The parameter vector could be finite or infinite-dimensional.
 We call each joint probability distribution associated with a particular parameter vector a statistical model.

-Fig. 1.1 Top: a sequence of draws from a fair coin.
-Bottom: a sequence of draws from a possibly unfair brass tack.#
+Fig. 1.1 Top: a sequence of draws by flipping coins with a fifty percent chance of heads.
+Bottom: a sequence of draws from tossing a brass tacks with unknown probabilities of landing on heads of the tacks.#

 To illustrate the issue, Fig. 1.1 shows IID draws from two Bernoulli distributions.
-The top sequence are flips of fair coins.
-Here the probability of a heads is one half for every coin.
-After observing the outcome of N coin flips, a statistician would predict that the probability that the next flip will be one half, regardless of earlier outcomes.
-In this example, the statistician has no reason to use data to learn the “parameter vector of interest”, i.e., the probability of a heads on a single draw of one coin, because he knows it.
+The top sequence consists of flips of fair coins.
+Here the probability of heads is one-half for every coin.
+After observing the outcome of \(N\) coin flips, a statistician would predict that the probability of heads on the next flip is one-half, regardless of earlier outcomes.
+In this example, the statistician has no reason to use data to learn the “parameter vector of interest”, i.e., the probability of heads on a single flip of a coin, because he knows it.
 The bottom sequence is formed from successive tosses of brass tacks.
 We assume that the statistician does not know the probability that each brass tack will land on its head.
-The statistician wants to use this observed outcome of N tosses to predict outcomes of future tack tosses.
+The statistician wants to use the observed outcomes of \(N\) tosses to predict outcomes of future tack tosses.
 A presumption that observations of past tosses of the tack contain information about future tosses is tantamount to assuming that the sequence is not IID.
 This is a context in which it is natural to assume that the way brass tacks are constructed is the same (i.e., identical) for all of the brass tacks, and thus that the probabilities of tacks landing on their head are the same for each toss.
 If we condition on the common probability that a tack lands on its head, it makes sense to view the hypothetical observations as conditionally IID.

 1.2.
 Stochastic Processes#